esheldon/fitsio/README.md

 ----

 - Read subsets of *images*
-- append rows to tables
 - add tests for slice notation and the where function.
-- We have row slices.
-Want to also implement this notation, e.g. for extension 1 data=fits[1]['colname'][10:30] rows=[3,8,11] data=fits[1]['colname'][rows]
+- Want to also implement the following notation, e.g.  for extension 1 data=fits[1]['colname'][10:30]
+        rows=[3,8,11]
+        data=fits[1]['colname'][rows]